 Pick your base, and explore the lush, hilly northern Lanna region: "the land of a million rice fields".
 Choose an ethical company for thoughtful treks that respect the hill tribe communities.

 From farms producing coconut oil to waterways rammed with boat vendors, this region of swamps, paddy fields and fruit orchards is one of Vietnam’s most interesting.
-Stay overnight if you can, or book a day trip from Ho Chi Minh City Dropdown content.
+Stay overnight if you can, or book a day trip from Ho Chi Minh City.

-After Hanoi Dropdown content and Ha Long Bay Dropdown content, head to the soaring peaks and terraced rice fields of northern Vietnam, a hiker’s dream.
+After Hanoi and Ha Long Bay, head to the soaring peaks and terraced rice fields of northern Vietnam, a hiker’s dream.
 Serious climbers can test their legs on mighty Fansipan while less strenuous trails are found in the country’s national parks.

 From bespoke bikinis to winter coats, the talented dressmakers of Hoi An can often fix you a new outfit overnight; and if you have favourite items, get them replicated here.